This chapter was slightly amended in July 2022 and the definition of sexting was expanded to include taking and distributing nude or semi-nude images.

 Although bullying in itself is not a specific criminal offence in the UK, some types of harassing or threatening behaviour - or communications - could be a criminal offence.

 An Ofsted thematic review (Review of Sexual Abuse in Schools and Colleges (Ofsted)) identified substantial levels of sexual harassment for both girls (90%) and boys (nearly 50%) – usually in unsupervised settings.
 Sexual harassment and sexual violence exist on a continuum and may overlap.
 Where the latter occurs, there could be a criminal offence committed.

-It can be inflicted on a child by another child or an adult.
-Bullying can take many forms (for instance, cyber-bullying or online bullying via text messages or the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation, or can be because a child is adopted or has caring responsibilities.
+Bullying can be inflicted on a child by another child, or by an adult.
+Bullying can take many forms (including cyberbullying), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender / gender identity, sexual orientation, special educational need or disability or because a child is adopted or has caring responsibilities.
 It might be motivated by actual differences between children, or perceived differences.